 The program is divided into two levels.
 Level 1 deals with basic installation techniques and the theories and codes which govern the security industry.
-Level 2 involves installing and troubleshooting complete alarm systems and advanced security equipment.
+Level 2 involves installing and troubleshooting intrusion alarms, surveillance cameras, card access and system integration.
 This level includes a mandatory four-week work experience practicum with a licensed alarm company.

-The program includes a total of seven courses, each requiring a passing grade of 70% and a grade of Satisfactory in TELC 2220 (practicum).
+The program includes a total of six courses, each requiring a passing grade of 70%.
 Students must pass all Level 1 courses to advance to Level 2, and must complete all courses to graduate from the program.

 Attributes that make students successful are an interest in how things work (Do you like to take things apart?) and mechanical aptitude (Can you put them back together again?).
 Good colour recognition is important, since you will be working with electrical conductors where different colours mean different things.
 Physical mobility is important, since alarm installers have to climb ladders, move around in crawlspaces and attics, and just generally stay active.
 Due to the customer service nature of the work, excellent English language skills (both speaking and listening) are required.

 Quality of work can be judged by the training received and by the tools used.
 And like most trades the SST program will require each student to purchase their own tools and safety equipment.